TEAMMATES/teammates/docs/compressing-images.md

 ### Installation

-In order to start the commands below, you would need to install the following:
+In order to execute the commands below, you would need to install the following:

 - [ImageMagick](https://www.imagemagick.org/script/download.php)
 - [optipng](http://optipng.sourceforge.net/)